Bruce P. Robinson, MD

 Warts

 Warts are non-cancerous skin growths caused by a viral infection in the top layer of the skin.
 Viruses that cause warts are called human papillomavirus (HPV).
-The types of HPV that cause common warts, plantar warts, or flat warts are usually different from the types of HPV that cause genital warts.
-A vaccine is available to help protect against the types of HPV that cause genital warts (and increase a person's risk of certain types of cancer).
+There are over 100 different types of HPV and some of these cause warts.
+Warts in the genital area, genital warts, are sexually transmitted and are considered a sexually transmitted infection (STI).
+A vaccine is available to help protect against the types of HPV that cause genital warts.
+Genital warts can increase a person's risk of certain types of cancer, therefore vaccination is recommended to decrease your risk.

 How many kinds of warts are there?